ilastik/ilastik.github.io/documentation/counting/counting.md

 * Constraining the number of objects in image regions

 <a id="sec_input_data">&nbsp;</a>
+## Interactive Counting Tutorial

-## 1. Input Data
+### 1. Input Data
 Similarly to other ilastik workflow, the user can provide either images (e.g. \*.png, \*.jpg and \*.tif) directly or pass hdf5 datasets.
-The image import procedure is detailed in **LINKME**.Please note that the current version of the Counting module is limited to handling **2D data only**, for this reason hdf5-datasets with a z-axis or a temporal axis are not accepted.
+The image import procedure is detailed in **LINKME**.
+Please note that the current version of the Counting module is limited to handling **2D data only**, for this reason hdf5-datasets with a z-axis or a temporal axis are not accepted.
 Only the training images requiring manual labeling have to be added in this way, the full prediction on a large dataset can be done via Batch Processing LINKME.
+In the following tutorial we will use a dataset of syntetic cell images genrated

 <a id="sec_feature_selection">&nbsp;</a>
 ## 2. Feature Selection